 Understanding that your baby isn’t on the same time scale as you goes a long way to letting go of the short-temperedness you may feel.

-I find it so frustrating that mums are bombarded with “How to get your kids to sleep longer” sleep training talk when they only make us feel shittier than we feel already.
+I find it frustrating that mums are bombarded with “How to get your kids to sleep longer” sleep training talk when they only make us feel shittier than we already feel.

 I’ve taken a ‘day by day’ approach to my children’s sleep patterns.

-I’ve tried everything from changing the bedtime routine to co-sleeping to bedside cots to double beds to sleeping on the couch while toddler plays at 3am.
+I’ve tried everything from changing the bedtime routine to co-sleeping, bedside cots, double beds, and sleeping on the couch while toddler plays at 3am.

 This is what it’s like with young children.

 Whatever you can do to get some sleep is what works and I certainly don’t listen to all the should’s and what if’s online.
 You do what works for you.